Seirdy/seirdy.one/content/posts/website-best-practices.md

 Screen reader implemen&shy;tations often skip punctuation marks like the exclamation point ("!").
 Ensure that meaning doesn't rely too heavily on such punctuation.

 Screen readers have varying levels of verbosity.
 The default verbosity level doesn't always convey inline emphasis, such as `<em>`, `<code>`, or `<strong>`.
 Ensure that your meaning carries through without these semantics.[^12] It does, however, convey symbols and emoji.
 Use symbols and emoji judiciously, since they can get pretty noisy if you aren't careful.
-Use `aria-label` atop symbols when appropriate; I used labels to mark my footnote backlinks, which would otherwise be read as <samp>right arrow curving left</samp>.
+Use `aria-label` on symbols when appropriate; I used labels to mark my footnote backlinks, which would otherwise be read as <samp>right arrow curving left</samp>.

 I'll be adding more tips here shortly; watch this space.